Reign of Terror (film): Plot

 Before news of his impersonation spreads, D'Aubigny returns to Robespierre's private office—located in the back rooms of a bakery—to look for the book.
 There, he encounters Fouché.
 When D'Aubigny finds the book, Fouché tries to stab him.
 D'Aubigny strangles him into unconsciousness and escapes.
-He and Madelon hide out at the farmhouse of fellow conspirators, the Blanchards, who are either under arrest in Paris or already dead at the hands of St. Just's Sergeant.
-St. Just goes to the Blanchards' farm and gets no help from anyone there.
+Madelon and he hide out at the farmhouse of fellow conspirators, the Blanchards, who are either under arrest in Paris or already dead at the hands of Saint-Just's sergeant.
+Saint-Just goes to the Blanchards' farm and gets no help from anyone there.
 D'Aubigny and Madelon flee on horseback, and a chase ensues.
 D'Aubigny gets away, but Madelon is caught and taken back to Paris.
-Despite being tortured by the Sergeant, she refuses to talk.
+Despite being tortured by the sergeant, she refuses to talk.

-The Convention is assembled and about to convene.
+The convention is assembled and about to convene.
 Fouché shows up and shows an earring of Madelon's to D'Aubigny.
-Without the book, many more will die, Dissolve to the Convention.
-Fouché tips his hat to Robespierre, but Barras sees book being passed from hand to hand among the delegates while Robespierre denounces Barras in a speech.
-Meanwhile, D'Aubigny searches Robespierre's office and the Sergeant takes her to a hidden room.
+Without the book, many more will die; dissolve to the convention.
+Fouché tips his hat to Robespierre, but Barras sees a book being passed from hand to hand among the delegates, while Robespierre denounces Barras in a speech.
+Meanwhile, D'Aubigny searches Robespierre's office, and the sergeant takes her to a hidden room.
 Robespierre concludes his speech and is shocked to find himself denounced and pursued by the mob.
 He is followed to his office and nearly brings them to heel with his golden words.
 However, Fouché orders a man to shoot Robespierre through the jaw, silencing him forever.
-This makes it impossible for a desperate D'Aubigny to learn where Madelon is.
-Robespierre is taken to the Guillotine.
+This makes learning where Madelon is located impossible for a desperate D'Aubigny.
+Robespierre is taken to the guillotine.

 D'Aubigny returns to Robespierre's office and tears it apart.
 In despair, he tosses his torch to the floor in front of a bookcase, planning to burn everything.
 The torch reveals a stain on the floor that leads him to the secret room.
-He kills the Sergeant and rescues Madelon.
+He kills the sergeant and rescues Madelon.